 BIO

 In general, I use the fossil record to reconstruct evolutionary patterns and relationships of seed plants.
-I typically focus on Mesozoic and early Cenozoic conifers and flowering plants; however, other plants are fair game.
-To learn more about my research, please click the research tab above.
+I focus on Mesozoic conifers and flowering plants; however, other plants are fair game.
+To learn more about my research, check out the research and publications tab above.

 #BlackandStem